surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

     $CIMParams.Credential = $Credential
 }

-Get-CIMInstance @CIMParams
+Get-CimInstance @CIMParams
 ```

 I start by creating my hashtable with common parameters.
 Then I add the `$Credential` if it exists.
-Because I'm using splatting here, I only need to have the call to `Get-CIMInstance` in my code
+Because I'm using splatting here, I only need to have the call to `Get-CimInstance` in my code
 once.
 This design pattern is very clean and can handle lots of optional parameters easily.

 To be fair, you could write your commands to allow `$null` values for parameters.
 You just don't